safahas/wizword-v2/README.md

    - Higher scores are better!
    - Be strategic with your questions to minimize penalties

+   ### Beat Mode
+   - **Time-based challenge:** You have a limited amount of time to guess the word.
+   - The timer starts as soon as the game begins.
+   - Each question and guess consumes time.
+   - The faster you solve the word, the higher your score.
+   - If time runs out, the game ends automatically.
+   - Designed for speed and quick thinking—perfect for competitive play or practicing under pressure!

 3. Asking Questions:
    - Questions must be yes/no format (start with Is, Are, Does, etc.)
    - Questions must end with a question mark